-If you find that your Fitbit’s screen is frequently lighting up when you don’t want it to, it’s likely that you have Screen Wake enabled.
+If you find that your Fitbit’s screen is frequently lighting up when you don’t want it to, you likely have Screen Wake enabled.

-When you turn on screen wake, anytime you turn your wrist toward you the screen automatically turns on.
+When you turn on screen wake, you turn your wrist toward you; the screen automatically turns on.

 Turn off screen wake

 If you’re like me and move your hands a lot, your Fitbit screen likely turns on when you don’t need it to.
 That’s due to the Automatic setting for Screen Wake, which recognizes when we move our wrist in a motion like looking for the time.

 - Scroll to Screen Wake and turn it off or to manual (default setting is Auto for smartwatches and on for trackers)

 - When you turn it off on Fitbit trackers, look for the icon to dim and have a line through it to indicate it’s off

 For more information on Screen Wake, see this post How to turn off raise or tap to wake screen on the Fitbit Versa, Ionic, or Blaze.

 How to save your Fitbit’s battery when you can’t turn it off

 Switch off GPS when you don’t need it